This issue of the Newsletter is available in PDF.

 Dear AWIS-SD Members, Partners, Sponsors, and Allies,

-I would like to close by personally thanking all of the AWIS-SD members who have generously volunteered many hours of their time to make this organization what it is today.
-I would also like to thank the sponsors of AWIS-SD who have made it possible for us to offer so much to our members and our community.
+In my second year as President of AWIS-SD, I would like to thank all of the chapter members who have graciously volunteered many hours of their time to make this organization what it is today.
+I would like to particularly acknowledge the efforts of the WIST2021 committee members who organized a fantastic, virtual event focused on Celebrating Diversity and Overcoming Adversity.
+I would also like to thank our sponsors who have made it possible for us to offer so much to our members and our community.

 Varykina Thackray, Ph.D.